valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 ![Life cycle of a service](images/life_cycle_of_a_service.svg){ align=left width=600 }
 </figure>

-Only the service owner can change the state of a given service.
+Most of the service state changes are triggered by the service owner.
+However, some state transitions are also triggered when certain conditions are met (e.g., when an operator registers the last available agent instance in the _active registration_ state).
 Connect your wallet to the frontend in order to make changes.

 ## Pre-registration

 A service that [has just been registered](./register_packages_on-chain.md#register-a-service) will be in pre-registration state.

+#### Available actions

-In this state the service owner can make amendments by pressing the button _Update_.
+* The service owner can make amendments by pressing the _Update_ button.
+* The service owner can advance to the _active registration_ state by pressing the _Activate Registration_ button.

-Press the button _Activate Registration_ to advance to the next state.
-The connected wallet will ask to approve the transaction.
+The connected wallet will ask to approve any transaction.

 ## Active registration

+In this state the service is waiting for agent operators to register their agent instances on the service.
+#### Available actions

-Agent operators must specify the addresses (starting by `0x...`) of their agent instances that are part of the service, and press _Register Agents_ to associate them with the service.
+* Agent operators can register their agent instances in the service by specifying their addresses (starting with `0x...`) and pressing the _Register Agents_ button.
+When the last agent instance slot is filled, the service state will transit to the _finished registration_ state automatically.

-Once all agent instances have been registered, the service owner can press the button _Terminate_ to proceed to the next state.
-Wallets will ask to approve the transactions.
+* The service owner can terminate the service by pressing the _Terminate_ button.

+The connected wallet will ask to approve any transaction.

 ## Finished Registration

+This state is reached once all the available slots for agent instances are filled and is waiting for the service owner to continue transiting to the next state.

+#### Available actions

-The goal of this state is to deploy the [Gnosis Safe](https://gnosis-safe.io/) multisig contract that will be associated with the service.
+* The service owner can deploy the [Safe](https://gnosis-safe.io/) multisig contract that will be associated with the service.
 The parameters shown in this screen are related to the creation of the safe (check the `setup` method [here](https://github.com/safe-global/safe-contracts/blob/main/contracts/Safe.sol)).
-If you are not familiar with the setup of such contracts, simply leave the default values and press the button _Submit_.
-The connected wallet will ask to approve the transaction.
+If you are not familiar with the setup of such contracts, simply leave the default values and press the _Submit_ button.
+This will move the service to the _deployed_ state.
+* The service owner can terminate the service by pressing the _Terminate_ button.

+The connected wallet will ask to approve any transaction.

 ## Deployed

 Congratulations!
 Your service is now in the **Deployed** state!

 This is the default operational state of an active service.
 Agent operators can turn on their agent instances at this point.

+#### Available actions

-The service owner can terminate the operation of the service by pressing the button _Terminate_.
-The connected wallet will ask to approve the transaction.
+* The service owner can terminate the service by pressing the _Terminate_ button.

+The connected wallet will ask to approve any transaction.

 ## Terminated bonded

-A terminated service can be reactivated again by unbonding its registered agents.
-The service owner can do so by pressing the button _Unbond_.
-Once again, the connected wallet will ask to approve the transaction.
+This state is reached whenever the service owner terminates the service at any given state above.
+The service is waiting for the owner to unbond the registered agents.

+#### Available actions

+* The service owner can unbond the registered agent instances by pressing the _Unbond_ button.
 The service will transit to the **pre-registration** state, enabling the registration of new agent instances.

+The connected wallet will ask to approve any transaction.